alonzi/DAACS-Intro-to-R/part-II.md

 ### Exercise 5
-Now let's figure out what this code does.
+The goal of this exercise is to figure out what this code does.

 1. Take a look at the package names and use your helper '?'
 2. Now describe what this code does.